-Liquidity risk is the risk that the Bank will not be able to meet its payment obligations when they fall due or can only do so by bearing unacceptable costs or losses.
+Liquidity risk is the risk that the Bank will not be able to meet its payment obligations when they fall due without being affected by unacceptable costs or losses.

-Funding risk is defined as the risk that the Bank does not have stable sources of funding in the medium and long term.
+Funding risk is the risk that the Bank does not have stable sources of funding in the medium and long term.
 It relates to liquidity risk because such risks mean the Bank will not be able meet its payment obligations.